Kari1407/Starship-Expansion-Project/README.md

 ## LICENSE
 All configs are distributed under CC-NC-SA-4.0 license.
-Nertea's HabUtils.dll is distributed under MIT license.
 All assets (all .dds, .png and .mu files) alongside with our StarshipExpansionProject.dll are distributed under an All Rights Reserved license.

 You may not redistribute or re-use these assets without express permission from the author.
-Updated on November 30th, 2024
+Updated on December 14th, 2025